tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/音频和视频管理/音频管理/音频选择与测试_intl_en.md

 VooV Meeting supports "PC Audio" and "Call In" audio connection methods for your choice.
 Before or after joining a meeting, test your audio device promptly to ensure that the device can be used normally.

 ## Prerequisites
-- **Mic:** built-in mic of your device or an external USB, Bluetooth, or wired mic.
+- **Mic:** built-in mic of your device or an external USB, Bluetooth, or wired mic
-- **Speaker:** built-in speaker of your device or an external USB, Bluetooth, or wired speaker.
+- **Speaker:** built-in speaker of your device or an external USB, Bluetooth, or wired speaker
-- **Logged-in user:** Free or Enterprise edition user.
+- **Logged-in user:** Free or Enterprise Edition user
 - **Logged-in device:**
    - Windows 7 or later
    - macOS 10.11 or later
    - Android 4.4 or later
    - iOS 10 or later

 ## Notes
-When you join a meeting on PC client, we recommend you test whether your audio devices can be used normally in advance as follows:
+When you join a meeting on PC client, we recommend you test whether your audio devices can be used normally in advance:

 ### Test before meeting
 - Click the profile photo to enter the personal profile page.